On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

 Therefore,

 and the right-hand-side expression converges to zero because of the hypothesis of vanishing of the asymptotic distortion. $ \square$

+\begin{rem} The vanishing of the asymptotic distortion of a diffeomorphism that approaches the rotation by conjugates in the $C^{1+bv}$ topology can be also seen as a consequence of the (straightforward to establish) fact that the asymptotic distortion is upper semicontinuous (as a function defined on the space of $C^{1+bv}$ diffeomorphisms), together with the obvious fact that rotations have vanishing asymptotic distortion. \end{rem}

+\begin{rem} If $f$ is a $C^{1+bv}$ circle diffeomorphism of irrational rotation number and nontrivial image under the Mather homomorphism $\mathcal{M}$ (see \S \ref{section-NVAD}), then it cannot approach the rotation under conjugates.
+This directly follows from the facts that $\mathcal{M}$ is conjugacy invariant and continuous.
+However, it can also be seen as a consequence of Theorem 3 and the fact that nontrivial image under the Mather homomorphism implies nonvanishing of the asymptotic distortion (this was established along the proof of Proposition \ref{prop-NVAD}). \end{rem}

-{\bf Remark 8.} The preceding proposition has a version for piecewise-affine homeomorphisms.
-Namely, if $f$ is a such a map with vanishing asymptotic distortion, then there exists a sequence $h_n$ of piecewise-affine homeomorphisms such that the total variation of the logarithm of the derivative of $h_n f h_n^{-1}$ converges to zero (just follow the same arguments of proof and notice that the explicit formula (\ref{again}) yields piecewise-affine conjugating maps).
-Remind that, for the case of the circle, the vanishing of the asymptotic distortion is equivalent to that either the map has finite order or, in case of irrational rotation number, that the complete jump along orbits is always 1 (see Remark 4 and notice that no nontrivial piecewise-affine homeomorphism of the interval can have zero asymptotic distortion due to the presence of semi-hyperbolic fixed points, which obviously forces positive asymptotic distortion).
+\begin{rem} The preceding proposition has a version for piecewise-affine homeomorphisms.
+Namely, if $f$ is a such a map with vanishing asymptotic distortion, then there exists a sequence $h_n$ of piecewise-affine homeomorphisms such that the total variation of the logarithm of the derivative of $h_n f h_n^{-1}$ converges to zero (just follow the same arguments of proof and notice that the explicit formula (\ref{explicit-Z}) yields to piecewise-affine conjugating maps).
+Remind that, for the case of the circle, the vanishing of the asymptotic distortion is equivalent to that either the map has finite order or, in case of irrational rotation number, that the complete jump along orbits is always 1 (see Remark \ref{rem-mina} and notice that no nontrivial piecewise-affine homeomorphism of the interval can have zero asymptotic distortion due to the presence of semi-hyperbolic fixed points, which obviously force positive asymptotic distortion). \end{rem}

-{\bf Remark 9.} It is not hard to see that the asymptotic distortion is upper semicontinuous (as a function defined on the space of $C^{1+bv}$ diffeomorphisms).
-Together with the invariance under conjugacy, this easily yields Proposition 3.

-We have showed that the asymptotic distortion of a $C^{1+bv}$ circle diffeomorphism with absolute continuous derivative and irrational rotation number is equal to zero.
-In case of rational rotation number, this is no longer true since, as we have noticed, hyperbolic periodic points force positive asymptotic distortion.
-Actually, as we next see, hyperbolicity is the only obstruction to zero asymptotic distortion for maps in $\mathrm{PSL} (2,\mathbb{R})$, yet it is not the only one in general.
+We have showed in Proposition \ref{prop-ADV} that the asymptotic distortion of a $C^{1+bv}$ circle diffeomorphism with absolute continuous derivative and irrational rotation number is equal to zero.
+In case of rational rotation number, this is no longer true since hyperbolic periodic points obviously force positive asymptotic distortion.
+Actually, as we next see, hyperbolicity is the only obstruction to the vanishing of the asymptotic distortion for maps in $\mathrm{PSL} (2,\mathbb{R})$, yet it is not the only one in general.